yanchenko-igor/dhh-system-engineering/README.md

 # Delivery Hero System Engineering

-This repository contains [Terraform](https://www.terraform.io/) modules, Kubernetes configuration and other best practice examples to give a head start when building a new environment on AWS or Kubernetes.
+This repository contains [Terraform](https://www.terraform.io/) modules, Kubernetes configuration and other best practice examples to give groups within DH a head start when building a new environment on AWS or Kubernetes.

 The intended audience is teams or projects that are starting with AWS or Kubernetes and want to begin with a good design.

 Pull requests welcome!

-## Guides

-- [terraform-kubernetes-getting-started](docs/terraform-kubernetes-getting-started.md): A guide to getting started with Kubernetes on AWS using Terraform.
-Includes AWS and Kubernetes configuration and running an example application.

 ## Terraform modules

 - [aws_sso](terraform/aws/modules/aws_sso): Creates an Identity Provider in IAM and some default roles to be used for SSO.
 - [autoscaling_group_elb_app](terraform/aws/modules/autoscaling_group_elb_app): An example of EC2 autoscaling group and ELB.
-- [kubernetes_kops_cluster](terraform/aws/modules/kubernetes_kops_cluster): A Kubernetes cluster with multi-AZ master based on [kops](https://github.com/kubernetes/kops).
+- [kubernetes_kops_cluster](https://github.com/FutureSharks/tf-kops-cluster): A Kubernetes cluster with multi-AZ master based on [kops](https://github.com/kubernetes/kops).
 - [lambda_kubernetes_deployer](terraform/aws/modules/lambda_kubernetes_deployer): A lambda function that deploys to a Kubernetes cluster when a container image is pushed to an ECR repository.
 - [lambda_splunk_forwarder](terraform/aws/modules/lambda_splunk_forwarder): A lambda function for forwarding Cloudwatch logs to a Splunk HTTP events collector.
 - [nat_gateway](terraform/aws/modules/nat_gateway): Creates multi-AZ NAT gateways, associated private subnets and route tables.